swiftlang/swift-evolution/proposals/0516-borrowing-sequence.md

 can have noncopyable or nonescapable elements, and can throw during iteration.
 The Swift compiler will support use of this protocol via the familiar `for`-`in` syntax.

+#### Changes from Original Version

+This version of the proposal includes the following changes from the [original `BorrowingSequence` proposal][prev1]:

+- *Renamed to `Iterable`:* The protocol and all associated types and methods have been renamed to reflect the protocol's more universal role.
+- *Nonescapable elements:* `Element` is now constrained to `~Copyable & ~Escapable`, instead of just `~Copyable`.
+- *Throwing iteration:* Both `Iterable` and `IterableIteratorProtocol` now include a `Failure: Error` associated type, enabling typed throws during iteration.

 ## Motivation